Reaching up! ........ Reaching out!

 "I have set watchmen upon thy walls, O Jerusalem, which shall never hold their peace day nor night: ye that make mention of the LORD, keep not silence, And give him no rest, till he establish, and till he make Jerusalem a praise in the earth." - Isaiah 62:6-7

 If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways;

 then will I hear from heaven, and will forgive their sin, and will heal their land."

-The Prayer Meeting is the engine house of the church.
+The Prayer Meeting is the heartbeat of the church.
 A group of believers join together to pray into the vision and needs of individuals and the wider church body.
 Great answers to prayer have been seen and greater things are yet to come..

 Prayer is the way we make contact with God.
 It is simple communication with God.

 Prayer is one of the most self-revealing acts of a human being.